SayedTahsin/SayedTahsin/README.md

 ## Sayed Tahsin | Software Engineer @Delineate

-💻 Full-Stack Developer building fast, clean & scalable solutions with modern TypeScript and Python tooling I’m a passionate full-stack developer with a strong foundation in TypeScript, JavaScript and Python.
+💻 Full-Stack Software Engineer building fast, clean & scalable solutions with modern TypeScript and Python tooling

+I’m a passionate full-stack developer with a strong foundation in TypeScript and Python.
 I love crafting well-structured, efficient applications—from intuitive frontend interfaces to robust, scalable backend systems.
 With hands-on experience in SSR, SPAs, UI tooling, and full-stack workflows, I focus on writing clean, maintainable code that solves real-world problems.

 Recently, I’ve been expanding my backend expertise with Python and integrating AI-driven features into platforms—leveraging modern AI tools, APIs, and model workflows.
 Always exploring new technologies, I’m continuously evolving to grow as a complete engineer.